ss-invention/IT-Networking-Projects/Project-1/README.md

        Switch> enable
        Switch#               (Privileged EXEC Mode)

-5. To Open the Configure Mode, we use the "configure terminal" command.
+5. We use the "configure terminal" command to open the Configure Mode.

        Switch# configure terminal
        Switch(config)#       (Global Configuration Mode)